vuesence/vue-faq/docs/en/vue-webapp/options/splash-screen.md

 # Splash screen

-A splash screen at app startup instead of a blank screen can enhance your app's user experience (UX) and strengthen your brand recognition.
+A splash screen during application startup instead of a blank screen can enhance your app's user experience (UX) and strengthen your brand recognition.

 ![](/images/vue-webapp/splash-screen.gif)

-The splash screen code is located entirely in `index.html`.
-It is controlled by the CSS class `splash` on the `body`.
+The splash screen code is located entirely in the `index.html`.
+It is controlled by the CSS class `splash` on the `body` tag.

-The splash screen is removed in `App.vue / onMounted()` after all the resources needed to start the application have been loaded.
+The splash screen is removed in `App.vue / onMounted()` after all the resources needed to ignite the application have been loaded.

 <style scoped>
 img {